bssonza/agricultural-land-valuation/README.md

 Monte Carlo Simulator for Agricultural Land Valuation.

 ## Introduction
-Investing is hard.
-To do it well, one must acquire an asset for the right price, that is, for less than what it is intrinsically worth.
-But how does one evaluate the worth of a given asset?
+Investing is a challenging endeavor.
+To excel in it, one needs to purchase an asset at a price lower than its intrinsic value.
+However, determining the intrinsic worth of an asset poses a significant question.

-An approach is to do a disconted cashflow analysis (DCF) of the respective investment.
-That is to say, calculate how much cash it will generate in it's lifetime and subtract the opportunity cost of not investing in anything else.
+One method to assess an asset's value is through Discounted Cash Flow (DCF) analysis.
+This involves estimating the total cash that the investment will produce over its lifetime and then deducting the opportunity cost associated with forgoing other investments.

-**This project aims to help users make better investments in the agricultural sector by estimating how much a piece of land is worth by doing this DFC analysis in thousand of possible cenarios of agricultural production.**
+This project is designed to assist users in estimating the value of agricultural land through DCF analysis across thousands of potential scenarios.

 ## How does it work

-It draws random values for relevant of parameters, such as anual production, costs, commodity prices, real interest rates, from a user defined triangular distribution and calculates the yearly cash generated based on the values drawn; summing the cashflows for multiple years (a timeline) and subtracting the oportunity cost (real interest rate) gives the Net Present Value (NPV) of the land.
-This process is then repeated for thousand of timelines to give a NPV distribution.
+The methodology hinges on randomly selecting values for key parameters, including annual production, costs, commodity prices, and real interest rates, from a triangular distribution defined by the user.
+By utilizing these randomly drawn values, the yearly cash generated is calculated.
+The sum of these cash flows across multiple years, adjusted for the opportunity cost represented by the real interest rate, results in the Net Present Value (NPV) of the land.
+This calculation process is replicated across thousands of different timelines to produce a distribution of NPV estimates, offering a comprehensive view of the potential financial outcomes for the land investment.

 ## Installation
 1. Clone and download this repo